 \parcase{Case 3}{There is a disruptive trio that involves $y$, and $y$ is a neighbor of both other trio members.} Suppose that $x_1$, $x_2$, and $y$ form such a disruptive trio in $Q_R$.
 Then $y$ is a neighbor of both $x_1$ and $x_2$, the variables $x_1$ and $x_2$ are non-neighbors, and $y$ appears after $x_1$ and $x_2$ in the order.
 Recall that $X_R$ denotes the set of variables in the atom of $R$.
 Denote by $x_f$ the variable in $X_R$ that appears last in $Q_R$.
 We claim that $x_1$, $x_2$, and $x_f$ form a disruptive trio in $Q_R$.
 Since $y$ was added only to atoms containing all variables in $X_R$, we have that $x_f$ appears in all atoms containing $y$, and so, both $x_1$ and $x_2$ are neighbors of $x_f$.
 Since $x_1$ and $x_2$ are not neighbors of each other, we have that $x_1 \neq x_f$ and $x_2 \neq x_f$.
-We know that $x_f$ appears either after $y$ or immediately before $y$ in the head, since this is how the head of $Q_R$ has been reordered.
+We know that $x_f$ appears either after $y$ or immediately before $y$ in the head since this is how the head of $Q_R$ was reordered.
 Since $x_f$ appears in $Q_R$ either after $y$ or immediately before $y$, it necessarily appears after $x_1$ and $x_2$.
 This proves that $x_1$, $x_2$, and $x_f$ form a disruptive trio in $Q_R$.
 As we saw in the previous case, a disruptive trio that does not include $y$ means direct access for $Q$ on $R$-annotated $\K$-databases is not in $\linlog$, assuming \sparseBMM.

-\parcase{Case 4}{There is a disruptive trio that involves $y$, and $y$ is a neighbor of only one of the other trio members.} W.l.o.g., assume that $x_2$ is neighbor of both $x_1$ and $y$, that $x_1$ and $y$ are not neighbors, and that $x_2$ appears after $x_1$ and $y$ in the order.
+\parcase{Case 4}{There is a disruptive trio that involves $y$, and $y$ is a neighbor of only one of the other trio members.} Assume that $x_2$ is the neighbor of both $x_1$ and $y$, that $x_1$ and $y$ are not neighbors, and that $x_2$ appears after $x_1$ and $y$ in the order.